James Frawley (footballer): Hawthorn (2015–2020)

 On 6 October 2014, Frawley exercised his rights as a free agent and joined the Hawthorn Football Club.
 He was to play under his eighth coach, three of which were caretaker coaches.

 Frawley featured in the club's 2015 premiership winning team at the end of the season and played an instrumental role in the victory, keeping Coleman Medallist Josh Kennedy goalless for the entire match.

 On 8 October 2020, Frawley retired from the AFL.

 St Kilda (2021)

 Frawley backflipped on his retirement and joined St Kilda as a delisted free agent on 26 November 2020.
 He had announced his retirement from the Hawks at the end of 2020 but was lured out of retirement and was eligible for selection as a delisted free agent following the first list lodgement on 25 November.

-Frawley played in a practice match against North Melbourne in February.
-He also played in the Saints' Community Series win against Carlton, but suffered a hamstring injury in the first quarter and did see out the match.
-As a result of the injury, Frawley is expected to miss eight to ten weeks of the regular season.
+Frawley played in St Kilda's Community Series win against Carlton, but suffered a hamstring injury in the first quarter, resulting in him missing more than two months of football.

 After two games for St Kilda, Frawley retired for the second time at the conclusion of the 2021 AFL season.